grafov/kiwi/README.md

 ![Kiwi vs other loggers](kiwi-vs-other.png)

 Key feature of `kiwi` logger is dynamic filtering of incoming records.
-Instead of checking severety level for decide about pass or not the record to the output, `kiwi` passes all records to *all* the outputs (they called *sinks* in `kiwi` terminology).
-But before actual writing each record checked with a set of filters.
-Each sink has its own set of filter.
-It takes into account record keys, values, ranges of values.
-So each sink decides pass the record to a writer or filter it out.
-Also any pairs in the record may be hidden: so different sinks may display different parts of the same record.
+Instead of checking severety level and decide about pass or not the record to the output, `kiwi` passes all records to *all* the outputs (they called *sinks* in `kiwi` terminology).
+But before actual writing each record will be checked with a set of filters.
+Each sink has its own set of filters.
+It takes into account record keys, value,s ranges of values.
+So each sin decikdes how to pass the record to a writer or maybe filter it ou.t Also any pairs in the record may behi dden: so different sinks may display different parts of the same record.
 Other effect is: any record may be written to any number of output streams.

 For example you can pass details of the record to a logfile for full debug.
 But write only important information with an error message and status to stderr.

 Recipe: export the handler or setup any kind of client for setting these filters in your app.
-Then you got ability for dynamically change the flow and the verbosity of logs.
+Then you get ability for dynamically change the flow and the verbosity of logs.
 For example increase verbosity for a specific module or a single handler and decrease them for the rest of the application.